unyt-org/uix/docs/manual/10 Functions and Contexts.md

 or we want to download a file, or ...

-To achieve this, we only need to make one small change in our example code: replacing the `onclick` attribute with a labeled `onclick:display` attribute.
+To achieve this, we only need to make one small change in our example code: replacing the `onclick` attribute with a labeled `onclick:frontend` attribute.
-This tells UIX that the event handler function must be transferred to the display context:
+This tells UIX that the event handler function must be transferred to the frontend context:

 ```ts
 /// file: backend/entrypoint.ts